pyth-network/per/auction-server/README.md

 This package uses Cargo for building and dependency management.
 Simply run `cargo build` and `cargo test` to build and test the project.
+We use `sqlx` for database operations, so you need to have a PostgreSQL server running locally.
+Check the Migration section for more information on how to setup the database.

 ## Local Development